Selective coupling of coherent optical phonons in YBa$_2$Cu$_3$O$_{7-\delta}$ with electronic transitions: INTRODUCTION

 YBa$_2$Cu$_3$O$_{7-\delta}$ is among the high-temperature superconductors whose lattice vibrations and their coupling to electronic degrees of freedom have been investigated most extensively.
-Raman spectra of optimally doped ($\delta<$0.1) orthorhombic YBa$_2$Cu$_3$O$_{7-\delta}$ single crystal, whose crystalline structure is shown in Fig.~\ref{Band}a, feature five distinct peaks with $A_g$-symmetry when excited and detected within the crystallographic $ab$ plane.
-These modes arise from the atomic displacements of the Ba, Cu(2) and O(2,3) ions in the CuO$_2$ planes and the apical oxygen O(4), all along the crystallographic $c$-direction \cite{Burns1988, Macfarlane1988, Thomsen1988, Liu1988, Heyen1990, McCarty1990, Hong2010}.
-The intensity of each phonon mode is affected differently upon varying temperature across the superconducting transition temperature $T_c$ \cite{Macfarlane1987, Friedl1991, Altendorf1993, Henn1997, Limonov1998} as well as upon varying excitation photon energy \cite{Heyen1990, Heyen1992}.
-Moreover, their frequencies also depend differently on the oxygen content (i.e., in-plane hole density) \cite{Kourouklis1987, Macfarlane1988, Thomsen1988, Opel1999, Hong2010}.
-These results indicate the electron-phonon coupling is dependent strongly on the phonon modes.
+For optimally doped ($\delta<$0.1) orthorhombic YBa$_2$Cu$_3$O$_{7-\delta}$, whose crystalline structure is shown in Fig.~\ref{Band}a, Raman active vibrations are those of Ba, Cu(2), O(2), O(3) and O(4) ions, each of which gives rise to three Raman active modes of $A_g+B_{2g}+B_{3g}$ symmetries \cite{Kulakovskii1988}.
+When excited and detected with the light polarized within the crystallographic ab plane, the Raman spectra comprise five $A_g$-symmetry modes whose ionic displacements are all along the crystallographic c axis, as shown in Fig.~\ref{Band}b \cite{Burns1988, Macfarlane1988, Thomsen1988, Liu1988, Heyen1990, McCarty1990, Hong2010}.
+The corresponding irreducible representation of the Raman tensor is given by:

-Raman-active phonon modes can be studied also as periodic temporal modulations in transient transmissivity or reflectivity following photoexcitation with a femtosecond laser pulse.
-Coherent optical phonons can be generated via impulsive stimulated Raman scattering (ISRS) \cite{Dhar1994} under non-resonant and resonant photoexcitation.
-In the case of resonant excitation, ultrafast electron-phonon coupling can also lead to a non-Raman generation of coherent phonons via sudden change in the vibrational potential \cite{Zeiger1992}.
-Time-resolved experiments can monitor the coupling between the coherent phonons and photoinduced non-equilibrium carriers in the real time, which may be qualitatively different from the electron-phonon coupling at the equilibrium in the same material \cite{Ishioka2008}.

-Among the five $A_g$-symmetry phonon modes of YBa$_2$Cu$_3$O$_{7-\delta}$, the two lowest-frequency modes associated with the Ba and Cu(2) displacements have been investigated as coherent phonons in time-resolved experiments \cite{Chwalek1991, Albrecht1992, Misochko1999b, Misochko2000, Misochko2001, Misochko2002, Takahashi2009, Hinton2013, Dakovski2015, Mankowsky2015, Novelli2017, Ramos2019}.
-The two modes exhibited qualitatively different dependencies on temperature \cite{Albrecht1992, Misochko2000, Novelli2017}, on the probe photon energy and on the excitation density \cite{Novelli2017} in the superconducting state.
-The Ba phonon amplitude was enhanced below $T_c$ and was explained in terms of light-induced suppression of superconductivity \cite{Kutt1992, Nettel1994, Mazin1994}.
-The relative insensitivity of the Cu(2) vibration to superconductivity was attributed to its more localized nature \cite{Lobad2001, Novelli2017}.
-For the higher-frequency phonons associated with the O(2,3) and O(4) atoms, by contrast, there have only been a few time-resolved reflectivity studies on metallic YBa$_2$Cu$_3$O$_{7-\delta}$ \cite{Misochko2001, Ramos2019}, and little has been known about their coupling with non-equilibrium carriers.